Department of Mathematics

 MATH 4305.
 Advanced Probability and Statistics.

-This mathematical statistics course focuses on statistical inferences and data analysis.
-Topics include functions of random variables and their distributions, the Central Limit Theorem, point estimators and their properties, concepts and applications of interval estimation of population parameters, and the theory and applications of statistical tests of hypotheses.
+This course develops the mathematical foundations of statistical inference.
+Topics include functions of random variables and their distributions, sampling distributions, the Central Limit Theorem, point and interval estimation of population parameters, properties of estimators, maximum likelihood estimation, sufficiency, and hypothesis testing.
+Emphasis is placed on derivation of estimators, theoretical justification of statistical procedures, and mathematical analysis of inference methods.
 Prerequisite: MATH 3305 with a grade of “C” or better.

 Grade Mode: Standard Letter